replit/ReplitClient.js/README.md

 repl.write('10\n');
 ```

+## .reset()

+Will restart your interepter/compiler while maintaining the connection.
+Returns a promise.

 ## .evaluateOnce(code, options)

 Very similar to `.evaluate` but is http based and doesn't require an persistent connection to the server.
 In other words, no need to call `.connect` before calling this.